FDUguchunhui/Grape-Pi/README.md

-# Graph neural network using Protein-protein-interaction for Enhancing Protein Identification (Grape-Pi)
+# Welcome to GrapePi: Graph neural network using Protein-protein-interaction for Enhancing Protein Identification

 <p align="center">
   <img src="figures/grape-pie.png" />
 </p>

-## Introduction
+# Introduction

 GRAph-neural-network using Protein-protein-interaction for Enhancing Protein Identification (Grape-Pi) is a deep learning framework for predict protein existence based on